u-charles/edumrv/README.md

 # EduMRV Emissions Calculator

-A lightweight emissions data monitoring and visualization system tailored for educational institutions in Africa.
+A lightweight emissions data monitoring and visualization system tailored for institutions in Africa.

 ## Features
 - Scopes 1, 2, 3 tracking